Jerome4884/Jerome4884/README.md

 </div>

 <div align="left">
-  - 👨‍💻 My projects are available at: [portfolio-jerome.vercel.app]
+  - 👨‍💻 My projects are available at: <a href ="https://portfolio-jerome.vercel.app/">

   - 📫 How to reach me: **j.moreau4884@hotmail.com**